 - The DOT will add new crosswalks, bike parking and pedestrian spaces to the Myrtle and Broadway corridors near the J, M and Z lines and improve crossings around the Nassau Avenue G train stop.

-L-Alternative buses will have a dedicated lane across the Williamsburg Bridge:
+"L-Alternative" buses will have a dedicated lane across the Williamsburg Bridge.
+There are four new bus routes:

-A busway and bikeway will be added in Manhattan:
+A dedicated busway will be added in Manhattan:

-- 14th Street, between Third and Ninth avenues, will be available only to buses during rush hour.
+- 14th Street, between Third and Eighth avenues, will be available only to buses between 5 a.m. and 10 p.m.
 All other vehicle traffic will not be permitted during those times.

-- Upgraded Select Bus Service treatments, including a sidewalk expansion and more pedestrian space, will be added to 14th Street.
+- Upgraded Select Bus Service treatments, including a sidewalk expansions and more pedestrian space, will be added to 14th Street.

 - A new pedestrian space will be created on Union Square West between 14th and 15th streets and 16th and 17th streets.